bkavlak/rumi-verse-builder/src/content/blog/theoria/shakespeare-modern-interpretation.md

 ## The Challenge of Relevance

-When I first approached directing Shakespeare for contemporary audiences, I faced the eternal question that haunts every classical theater director: How do we make 400-year-old text feel immediate and vital to modern viewers?
+When I first approached directing Shakespeare for contemporary audiences, I faced the eternal question that haunts every classical theoria director: How do we make 400-year-old text feel immediate and vital to modern viewers?

 The answer, I discovered, lies not in abandoning the original text but in finding the universal human truths that Shakespeare embedded within his works.
 These truths transcend time, culture, and language.